thatgirldorian/carousel-component/README.md

 # carousel-component
 This is a slider component made with pure JavaScript for a custom furniture website.
+It's a work in progress.

 <h3>Issues faced & resolution:</h3>